Kenya Travel Advice, What to Pack List

 - Flip flops for wearing on beach/villa/lodge/hotel

-Quick Kenya Travel Advisory: Do not pack too much staff, keep it brief.
+Quick Kenya Travel Advice: Do not pack too much staff, keep it brief on travel to Kenya.
 Avoid packing too much and very expensive jewelry.
 Most of the cosmetic you can buy in local shops (some of the African cosmetic products are fabulous and all natural!
-Using mostly neem, aloe, sandal wood and coconut oil your skin will improve remarkable!)
+Using mostly neem, aloe, sandal wood and coconut oil your skin will improve remarkably!)

 - Sunglasses with straps

 - Reading glasses (Contact lances are not recommended as it can be very dusty)